 Chambers Creek Regional Wastewater Treatment Plant (left) and Chambers Creek Properties Master Site Plan drawing (right).

 In less than 15 years, the transformation from mineral extraction and resource industry to reclamation is clearly evident.
 The public offices and government operations, public access and recreation areas, habitat restoration and enhancement, championship golf and fine dining venue, and miles of trails are just a portion of the changes.

 In 2011, recreational opportunities were expanded to the 930-acre site due to the growth in popularity.
 The Executive shifted day-to-day responsibilities to the expert staff in the Parks and Recreation Department, making it easier to coordinate and promote public access, events and opportunities, and commercial activities at the site.

 Currently, expansion of the wastewater treatment plant, the overpass bridge opening more than two miles of salt water beach, and more trails are the most visible changes.
-Pierce County Parks and Recreation along with Public Works and Utilities will continue to work on additional amenities detailed in the Master Site plan as funding becomes available in the years to come.
+Pierce County Parks and Recreation along with Public Works will continue to work on additional amenities detailed in the Master Site plan as funding becomes available in the years to come.

 Pierce County Parks and Recreation

 University Place, WA 98467